 Whether you’re doing Client Outreach or listing your services on Fiverr; make sure you keep your Buyer Persona at your Top Of Mind.

+Key Takeaway:

+Finding New Clients is challenging for Freelancers, but you can make it easier.

 Create A Buyer Persona for each of your services.